White Sands pupfish

 The White Sands pupfish (Cyprinodon tularosa) is an endangered species of pupfish from the family Cyprinodontidae.
-The Native range of the White Sands pupfish included the Pleistocene Lake Otero and its surrounding tributaries.
-Currently the extant populations of White Sands pupfish reside on the Tularosa Basin in White Sands, New Mexico.
-Four populations of White Sands pupfish exist, native populations found in Salt Creek and Malpais Spring, and two introduced populations in Mound Spring and Lost River.
+The native range of the White Sands pupfish included the Pleistocene Lake Otero and its surrounding tributaries.
+Currently, the extant populations of White Sands pupfish reside on the Tularosa Basin in White Sands, New Mexico, United States.
+Four populations of White Sands pupfish exist: native populations found in Salt Creek and Malpais Spring, and two introduced populations in Mound Spring and Lost River.